 - To make the ISS so valuable to external communities that they create the demand for more human activity in Earth orbit, not less

 The ISS must succeed, and it can.
 We don’t need more budget for ISS, we don’t need new technologies, we simply need the mindset to do it—most of the rest of what we need is already on orbit.
-Go the ISS National Lab!
+Go CASIS!
 Go ISS!
 Go NASA!